 Please ensure Javascript is enabled for purposes of website accessibility

-Recommending good growth stocks is our specialty.
+Recommending great growth stocks is our specialty.
 But we want you to be able to find them on your own.
 Here are nine characteristics to look for.

-We spend a lot of time giving you stock recommendations—especially good growth stocks—because that’s the #1 thing you want from us.
+We spend a lot of time giving you stock recommendations—especially great growth stocks—because that’s the #1 thing you want from us.

-But today, I’m going to step back from the individual stock level, and shed some light on the decisions that go into choosing these stocks.
-We do love that you trust us to find good growth stocks, but you’ll be a better investor if you can evaluate companies on your own as well, because the fact is, good growth stocks can be found anywhere, if you keep your eyes open.
+But today, I’m going to step back from the individual stock level and shed some light on the decisions that go into choosing these stocks.
+We do love that you trust us to find great growth stocks, but you’ll be a better investor if you can evaluate companies on your own as well, because the fact is, great growth stocks can be found anywhere, if you keep your eyes open.

 So here, in no particular order, are nine characteristics that can help you find the best growth stocks.